 Target audience are itching to know more with concrete reasons why they should patronize you and not Mr XYZ who is also a merchant of similar product.

-Okay, another quick illustration; there are variety of milk from different manufacturing companies, from Loya, Peak milk, Cowbell etc. people patronize one product more than the other based on preference.
+Okay, another quick illustration; there are varieties of milk from different manufacturing companies, from Loya, Peak milk, Cowbell etc. people patronize one product more than the other based on preference.

 That is because they get a clear description on what they will benefit from using their preferred brand.
 Probably they have been promised to have strong bones, white eyes after taking the milk.